KILTprotocol/docs/docs/concepts/09_glossary.md

 ### Credential

-A verifiable digital representation of a claim made by a claimer, which has been attested to by a trusted entity, such as an attester.
+A verifiable digital representation of a claim made by a claimer, which has been attested to by a trusted entity, such as an attester or issuer.
 It consists of a set of attributes that describe the claim and the proof of its validity, and can be shared with third parties to provide verifiable proof of the claim.

 ### KILT Digital Identity